 For many, a holiday is a chance to relax and unwind, let your hair down and not worry about a thing.
 With that in mind, it’s also a time for most people not to worry about fitness.
 But what if it is a concern, or exercise is, or has become, a priority?
-The Wilmslow Hospital offer this advice to help you stay on top of your fitness when you’re far away from home.
+The Wilmslow Hospital offer this advice to help you stay on top of your fitness and how to keep fit on your holiday.

 While you plan your holiday you invariably end up researching areas where you might like to stay, places you’d like to visit, and activities you’d like to do.
 All of these can provide a way to maintain a good fitness regimen.

 Maybe the hotel has a gym, pool or tennis court you could use; just keep in mind these can get crowded at certain times of the day.
 So look into opening hours and consider planning your exercise in the morning, for instance.

 If you’re staying in a villa you might have your own private pool and the opportunity for a refreshing morning swim.
 It may also provide you with the space, peace and quiet to do a bit of yoga in the sunshine.

 Learning about the sports facilities your holiday destination has to offer can also go some way in helping you decide what exercise you’ll be able to do there – playing squash, tennis or volley ball, perhaps.

 Also, look at what attractions are within walking distance from where you’ll stay.
 Local sightseeing may offer the opportunity for a lengthy walk, or you could enjoy some swimming and fun activities at a nearby water park.
 Even playing on the beach with the kids offers ample opportunities to exercise, even if you don’t necessarily realise you’re doing it.

 It’s advisable to make additional preparations before you go away; shop for the best clothes or equipment and pack the right things, so you have what you need to exercise during your holiday.
 Sometimes there feels like nothing worse than forgetting to pack something for a trip, so do a checklist of what you need.